Just 1,603 students obtained a Political Science & Government degree in Massachusetts in 2017 via approximately 24 different colleges.

 Next you'll find the very best colleges in Massachusetts for studying Political Science & Government.
 Our ranking methodology includes only Massachusetts colleges and universities and ranks them based on factors like graduate salaries, accreditation, educational quality, and more.

 Harvard University is a good decision for individuals interested in a Political Science & Government major.
-Harvard University offers graduate degrees in political science for those interested in an advanced degree.
+Graduates of the political science program state that they receive average early career income of $44,894 and mid-career income of $111,384.
 Based in Cambridge, Massachusetts, this university is right for individuals who thrive in a city setting.

 Boston College is a wonderful choice for students pursuing a Political Science & Government degree.
 After getting their bachelor's degree, political science students generally earn an average of $46,186 in the first five years of their career.
 Chestnut Hill, Massachusetts is an ideal location for young people who get pleasure from the active city life.

 It's hard to beat College of the Holy Cross if you want to pursue Political Science & Government as a major.
-College of the Holy Cross political science & government majors make 22.7% more than the standard political science graduate.
+We have determined that the political science major at College of the Holy Cross is very focused.
 Situated in Worcester, Massachusetts, this college is a good choice for learners who flourish in an urban atmosphere.

 It's hard to find a better school than Williams College if you want to pursue Political Science & Government as a major.
 Political science students from Williams College get a earnings boost of about 8.4% over the typical income of political science & government majors.
 Students who enjoy a more slow-paced life will appreciate Williams College's location in the small town of Williamstown, Massachusetts.